actualbudget/docs/docs/budgeting/rules/index.md

 To view the list of rules that apply to a specific payee, go to More > Payees… to view the list of payees.
 This table shows you which payees have rules associated with them, and you can click "# associated rules" to view the rules just for that payee.

+### Disabling Payee(s) Automatic Rule Creation

+To disable automatic rule creation for a payee, go to More > Payees… right-click on the payee you would like to disable automatic rule creation for and select "Disable learning".
+You will see a <svg style="color: red; width: 10px;" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 20 20"><path d="M7 13.33a7 7 0 1 1 6 0V16H7v-2.67zM7 17h6v1.5c0 .83-.67 1.5-1.5 1.5h-3A1.5 1.5 0 0 1 7 18.5V17zm2-5.1V14h2v-2.1a5 5 0 1 0-2 0z" fill="currentColor"></path></svg> icon indicating learning is disabled for the payee.

+To disable automatic rule creation for multiple payees, go to More > Payees… and select the payees by placing a checkmark on the left of each payee.
+At the top of the screen click the "N payee" button indicating the total payees selected and click "<svg width="9" height="9" style="color: inherit; margin-right: 7px; width: 9px;" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 20 20"><path d="M7 13.33a7 7 0 1 1 6 0V16H7v-2.67zM7 17h6v1.5c0 .83-.67 1.5-1.5 1.5h-3A1.5 1.5 0 0 1 7 18.5V17zm2-5.1V14h2v-2.1a5 5 0 1 0-2 0z" fill="currentColor"></path></svg>Category learning".

-### Disabling Automatic Rule Creation
+### Disabling All Automatic Rule Creation

-To disable automatic rule creation, disable category learning by going to More > Payees > "Category learning settings"… at the bottom of the screen.
+To disable automatic rule creation for all payees, disable category learning by going to More > Payees > "Category learning settings"… at the bottom of the screen.
 Disabling category learning will not delete any existing rules but will prevent new rules from being created automatically on a global level.

 ## Using the Rule Editor for Sophisticated Batch Editing